Zaphodious/N-K/readme.md

 ### Haxe/JS
 Make a new Niik object, add callbacks to it using ``` .registerHandler(namestring, callback) ```, set the rules being used with ```setCSSRules(cssString)```, bind event handlers to a group of nodes with ```addHandlersToChildren(parent)```, to an individual element with ```addHandlersToElement(element)```, and remove handlers from an individual element with ```removeHandlersFromElement(element)```.

-For a simple start, add callbacks with addHandler and then initialize with ``` .startWithString(cssString) ``` (which executes synchroniously and returns the niik object), or ``` .startWithSRC(srcString) ``` (which gets a cssString from a css file located by srcString, and returns a Promise<Niik>) can be used to.
+For a simple start, add callbacks with addHandler and then initialize with ``` .startWithString(cssString) ``` (which executes synchroniously and returns the niik object), or ``` .startWithSRC(srcString) ``` (which gets a cssString from a css file located by srcString, and returns a Promise<Niik>).
 Note that the two "startWith" methods have undefined behavior if called more then once in the same document.

 ### CSS